own-c/rt/README.md

 ## TODO

+- Maybe cache users/emotes/feeds in the AppState, also maybe return them when possible in the same request instead of emitting an update event.
 - Add Youtube as a frontend, needs:
   - Fully working multi window support.
   - Finish reworking the UI.